 TTD (Temporary Total Disability):

-Aid to lessen or eliminate a disability caused by a work-related injury, and to help you get back to work.
-Examples of vocational rehabilitation are: counseling, vocational assessment and planning, job readiness/skill development, and placement assistance.
+Benefits to lessen or eliminate a disability caused by a work-related injury, and to help you get back to work.
+Examples include counselling, vocational assessment and planning, job readiness/skill development, and placement assistance.

-Now known as WorkSafeBC.
-It is governed by a Board of Directors appointed by the Minister of Labour and Citizens’ Services in British Columbia.
-This organization has decision-making responsibility as legislated through the Workers Compensation Act (Act).
-WorkSafeBC collects money from employers to pay for benefits to injured and deceased workers.
-The premiums are not recovered from employees.
+Now does business as "WorkSafeBC."
+It is governed by a Board of Directors appointed by the Minister of Labour.
+This organization has decision-making responsibility as legislated through the Workers Compensation Act.

 WCAT (Workers Compensation Appeal Tribunal):

-The WCAT is established under the ACT.
+The WCAT is established under the Workers Compensation Act.
 It is an external appeal body, independent of the Board.